Avivitw/tinyapp/README.md

 - Created At (stretch)
 - Visits (stretch)
 - Linkeabl url in Index
-- Used method-override for correct REST api
+- Used method-override for correct REST api (stretch)

 ## Getting Started